 History of beeswax

-While we discovered the benefits and properties of hive products relatively recently, they were commonly used across the different civilisations which preceded us.
+While we discovered the benefits and properties of beehive products relatively recently, they were commonly used across the different civilisations which preceded us.
 The first traces of the use of beeswax have been found in Turkey, where it was discovered on pottery shards dating to seven thousand years ago.
 Other discoveries also lead us to believe that beeswax was used traditionally during pre-Neolithic then Neolithic periods.

 In the present day, beeswax has many uses.
 It is often found in the cosmetics sector, where it serves as a protective and softening agent.
 Beeswax is also used to make candles, as well as being used as a food additive.
 Zero waste proponents also use it to create “bee-wrap”, an alternative to plastic containers for preserving food in a more ecological way.